Mongolian People's Army: Army ranks and uniform

-Because establishment of the Armed Forces was based on a Soviet military system in the 1920s, the Mongolian People's Army used similar uniforms with the Red Army, only with Mongolian distinctions.
-Until 1924, People's Army personnel wore traditional deel, which had their respective shoulder insignias.
+Because the establishment of the Armed Forces was based on a Soviet military system in the 1920s, the Mongolian People's Army used similar uniforms with the Red Army, only with Mongolian distinctions.
+Until 1924, the People's Army personnel wore traditional deel, which had their respective shoulder insignias.

 In the mid-1930s, the army adopted Soviet Gymnasterka and developed its true rank and distinction system.
 All personnel were distinct by their sleeve and collar insignias from the general population when the gymnastyorka was rather popular.
 After the Battle of Khalkhin Gol, slight modifications were made.
-In 1944 all uniforms and insignia were significantly changed to include shoulder insignia and camouflage cloaks, similar to Soviet uniform modifications but on olive green.
+In 1944, all uniforms and insignia were significantly changed to include shoulder insignia and camouflage cloaks, similar to Soviet uniform modifications but on olive green.

 From the 1960s, the equipment and uniforms of the Mongolian People's Army were modernized.
 As before, the Mongolian People's Army (a Soviet ally) was similar to the Soviet Armed Forces in appearance and structure.